 My husband and I run a charity that fights human trafficking.
-Two years ago we made a documentary about the issue, traveling to 10 countries to ask the question “What is the best way to prevent sex trafficking?”
+A few years ago we made a documentary about the issue, traveling to 10 countries to ask the question, “What is the best way to prevent sex trafficking?”

 On our journey we met with survivors, interviewed aftercare workers and talked with some of the world’s leading experts on trafficking and prostitution.